Distilling Specialized Orders for Visual Generation: Text-to-Image

-\section{V-information}
+\hypertarget{secappt2igen}{} We provide additional details on how our approach (OAR) performs in text conditioned image generation through generation pipeline in Algorithm~\ref{alg:gene}.
+During inference, the transformer receives text embeddings as conditioning inputs and autoregressively predicts a sequence of discrete VQGAN~\cite{esser2021taming} token indices.
+To ensure we can query over all of the tokens we use a zero token padded before the first image token~\cite{pannatier2024sigma}.

+To enable efficient sampling through parallelization, we use batched processing wherein each batch dimension computes one location.
+We use Gumbel-Top-$k$ sampling~\cite{kool2019stochastic} to sample the codebook index with the highest probability.
+Specifically, we use Gumbel noise~\cite{huijben2022review} with $\mu=0\;\& \;\sigma=1$.

+Since we keep the pretrained VQGAN-VAE frozen, the spatial structure of the output must be restored after generation.
+We therefore record the model’s chosen patch locations throughout sampling and subsequently reorder the predicted tokens before decoding them into the final image.
+Algorithm~\ref{alg:gene} summarizes the full inference procedure.

+\subsection{V-information}

-So far, we have explored how order influences both the training and generation processes.
-In this section, we examine the impact of order from an information-theoretic perspective~\cite{shannon1948mathematical}.
+\hypertarget{secappvinfo}{} In this section, we also examine the impact of order from an information-theoretic perspective~\cite{shannon1948mathematical} concerning the text conditioned image generation.
 When ignoring computational considerations, different factorizations of conditional probability should theoretically yield equivalent results.
 However, traditional information theory often overlooks essential computational factors relevant to practical applications.
 To address these nuances, we apply $\mathcal{V}$-information~\cite{xu2020theory}, which intuitively quantifies the additional information about a random variable $X$ that can be extracted from another variable Y using any predictor in $\mathcal{V}$.
-We define $\mathcal{V}$-entropy as the uncertainty we have in $Y$ after observing $X$ as follow:
+We define $\mathcal{V}$-entropy as the uncertainty we have in $Y$ after observing $X$ as follows: